webhintio/hint/packages/hint-http-compression/README.md

   Sending a resource encoded with a different encoding than one of the ones accepted can lead to problems.

+  Here are some examples:

+  * If the user agent makes a request containing the [`Accept-Encoding: identity`][identity] header, that means it wants the response to not be transformed in any way, so the server should send the data uncompress.

+  * If the user agent makes a request containing the `Accept-Encoding: gzip, br` header, that means it wants the response to either be uncompress or compress with one of the specified encodings, namely: gzip (or the gzip compatible Zopfli) or Brotli.
+In the optimal case, the server sends the data compress with Zopfli over HTTP, and Brotli over HTTPS.

 * Dealing with special cases.

   One such special case is `SVGZ` files that are `SVG` files